CULTofBEETROOT/apt-abroad/README.md

 is already present in the script... feel free to remove this line.

-NB: if you liked this code, feel free giving a cofee to a charity.
+HAPPY CODING ON :  if you lastingly like this code, feel free giving a cofee to a charity.

 I would be thrilled to hear this was a charity to help prisonners' rights against abusive detention treatments.

+(tor-redirects later).